florecer/tweeta/README.md

 - to do: add javascript modules setup for node.js
 > https://github.com/BoyCook/TwitterJSClient

+- Install node.js from https://nodejs.org/en/download/
+** Or use a package manager with homebrew via**
+* brew install node

 ### Development Guidelines

 - start a branch for new `features, bug-fixes, experimental-stuff`